Dimitris Kontopoulos: Career

 Kontopoulos became active in the music industry in 1999–2000.
 In 1999 he released as a producer the album 'Etsi ime ego' by Iro.
 The singles of the album 'Etsi eime ego' and 'Tipota' topped the Greek charts making the producer famous nationally.
 In 2001, he released the second album of Iro as a producer and composer.
 The singles 'Apogeiosi', 'Etsi eine oi sxeseis' and 'Moni mou' also topped the charts.
 In 2002, he produced and composed the album of Giannis Vardis.
 The first single of the album 'Gia ena lepto' topped all charts and remained at the first spot of the National Airplay Chart for over 12 weeks.
 In 2003 he became involved with the Eurovision Song Contest when he wrote the song "Mia Stigmi" sung by Giannis Vardis.
 The song competed in the national final to represent Greece in the Eurovision Song Contest 2003, but came in second place to Mando and 'Never Let You Go' which went to Eurovision.
 Though the entry did not win the national final, it topped the charts in Greece for 11 weeks.
 Also in 2003 he started to compose the music for a movie of the famous Greek director Nikos Perakis.
 The song of the movie 'Meine mazi mou apopse' reached the number one position in the charts.
 In 2004 he composes the song 'Esena mono' for famous Greek singer Katy Garbi.

 In 2005, Kontopoulos again wrote a song for Eurovision, but this time for Russia.
 "Shadows" performed by Anastasia Stotskaya placed third in the Russian national final.
 In 2006 Kontopoulos composed the score of the popular television series 'Loufa kai Parallagi'.
 The song of the 'Pano stin trela mou' won the first spot of the Annual National Airplay Chart.

 In 2006, with Greece hosting the Eurovision Song Contest after Elena Paparizou's victory with the song "My number one", he once again tried to take part in the Greek final as a composer, this time for Anna Vissi.
 That year, the Greek audience selected four songs including "Welcome to the party" written by Kontopoulos.
 At the national final, the song came in second with Nikos Karvelas's 'Everything' going to the contest.

 In 2007, Kontopoulos composed the song 'Ola giro sou girizoun' for Sakis Rouvas.
 The song remained for more than a year in the top 50 of the National Airplay Chart.

 Having taken a break in 2007, Kontopoulos returned with the dance pop song 'Always and forever' sung by Kostas Martakis.
 At the national final, the song came in second but it entered for many years the playlist of international Abercrombie and Fitch stores.
-In 2008 he produced the song 'Shady Lady' composed by Philipp Kirkorov and performed by Ani Lorak who represented the Ukraine at the Eurovision song contest and placed second.
+In 2008 he produced the song 'Shady Lady' composed by Philipp Kirkorov and performed by Ani Lorak who represented Ukraine at the Eurovision song contest and placed second.